hedink/Test/README.md

 ## SECTION 5 : USER GUIDE

-`Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport`
+`Refer to appendix <User Guide> in project report at Github Folder: ProjectReport`

 ---